 In his comprehensive introduction to Seder Olam, Chaim Milikowsky addressed the relation between rabbinic literature and Greek commentaries.
-He distinguishes between ‘interpretive commentary’ (פרשנות ביאורית) and ‘midrashic commentary’ (פרשנות מדרשית).
-The former adheres to the context and grammar and does not embellish the Biblical story with new narratives, whereas the latter ignore context, grammar and logic.
-According to Milikowsky, the roots of the ‘interpretive commentary’ could be found in self-standing Jewish-Hellenistic commentaries composed mainly in Egypt, echoes of which could be found in writings of Demetrius, Philo and Josephus.
-Milikowsky argues that Seder Olam, as an example of ‘interpretive commentary’, is closer to Jewish-Hellenistic literature than to Palestinian precedents.
-However, as to the ‘midrashic commentary’, he argues that “it is hard to see clear points of contact between it and the commentary which was prevalent in the Hellenistic culture”.
-In the present study I shall argue that Milikowsky’s convincing argument concerning the Hellenistic impact on Seder Olam is also valid for the Halakhic Midrashim, as they at times display traits which he had attributed to ‘interpretative commentaries’.
+He distinguishes between “interpretive commentary” (פרשנות ביאורית) and “Midrashic commentary” (פרשנות מדרשית): the former adheres to the context and grammar and does not embellish the Biblical story with new narratives, whereas the latter ignores context, grammar, and logic.
+According to Milikowsky, the roots of “interpretive commentary” can be found in self-standing Jewish-Hellenistic commentaries composed mainly in Egypt, echoes of which may be identified in the writings of Demetrius, Philo, and Josephus.
+Milikowsky argues that Seder Olam, as an example of “interpretive commentary,” is closer to Jewish-Hellenistic literature than to Palestinian precedents.
+However, regarding the “Midrashic commentary,” he argues that “it is hard to see clear points of contact between it and the commentary which was prevalent in the Hellenistic culture.”
+In the present study I shall argue that Milikowsky’s convincing argument concerning the Hellenistic impact on Seder Olam is also valid for the Halakhic Midrashim, as these at times display traits which he attributed to “interpretative commentaries.”

 These studies were based mainly on secondary literature and made almost no use of the Homeric commentaries themselves.
-However, in the last few years several studies have compared the rabbinic hermeneutical methods with new examples drawn directly from the Homeric scholia.
-Thus Maren Niehoff in several studies pointed to various similarities between Genesis Rabbah, compiled in the 5th century, and the Homeric and Jewish-Hellenistic commentaries.
-The rabbis addressed redundancies, problems of verisimilitude and contradictions in similar ways as the Hellenistic scholars.
-Niehoff emphasizes that the interactions of the rabbis with the current Hellenistic scholarship was the main reason for the differences between the scholarly rabbinic commentaries and the commentaries found in the Dead Sea Scrolls.
+However, over the last few years several studies have compared the rabbinic hermeneutical methods with new examples drawn directly from the Homeric scholia.
+In several studies, Maren Niehoff has pointed to various similarities between Genesis Rabbah, compiled in the fifth century, and the Homeric and Jewish-Hellenistic commentaries.
+The rabbis addressed redundancies, problems of verisimilitude, and contradictions in similar ways to the Hellenistic scholars.
+Niehoff emphasizes that the rabbis’ interactions with contemporary Hellenistic scholarship were the main reason for the differences between the scholarly rabbinic commentaries and those found in the Dead Sea Scrolls.

-In addition, Tzvi Novick pointed to the similar use of expressions of wonder in the Homeric commentaries and the Halakhic Midrashim (οὐ θαυμαστόν;אל תתמה ) as a rhetorical address to the reader; and Yonatan Moss compared the various approaches to narrative non-linearity in both corpora.
+In addition, Tzvi Novick noted the similar use of expressions of wonder in the Homeric commentaries and the Halakhic Midrashim (οὐ θαυμαστόν;אל תתמה ) as a rhetorical address to the reader, while Yonatan Moss compared the various approaches to narrative non-linearity in both corpora.

 Homeric Scholarship and Jewish-Hellenistic Biblical Commentaries in Alexandria

-Although the main center or Homeric scholarship was in Alexandria, only in recent years have scholars begun to study its impact of Alexandrian Jewish-Hellenistic biblical commentary.
-Silvey Honigman examined the impact of the Homeric scholarship of The Letter of Aristeas in the 2nd century BCE; Adam Kamesar compared Philo’s commentary to that found in the D scholia; Tzvi Novick pointed to the similarity in the use of focalization (perspectival exegesis) in Philo and the Homeric commentary; and Peder Borgen discussed shortly the similarity between the questions and answers in Philo and the Homeric scholars (although he only cited one example from the latter).
+Although the main center of Homeric scholarship was in Alexandria, only in recent years have scholars begun to study its impact on Alexandrian Jewish-Hellenistic biblical commentary.
+Silvey Honigman examined the impact of the Homeric scholarship of The Letter of Aristeas in the second century BCE; Adam Kamesar compared Philo’s commentary to that found in the D scholia; Tzvi Novick discussed the similarity in the use of focalization (perspectival exegesis) in Philo and the Homeric commentary; and Peder Borgen briefly discussed the similarity between the questions and answers in Philo and the Homeric scholars (although he cited only one example from the latter).

-Major progress was achieved with publication of Maren Niehoff’s groundbreaking study, Jewish Exegesis and Homeric Scholarship in Alexandria, in which she convincingly demonstrated the deep impact the Alexandrian Homeric commentary had on the Jewish-Hellenistic commentators.
-This is in fact the first study to make comprehensive and systematic use of the A scholia, which preserves the Alexandrian commentaries, for comparison with Hellenistic biblical commentaries, and has thus laid the foundation for the present study.
+Major progress was achieved with publication of Maren Niehoff’s groundbreaking study Jewish Exegesis and Homeric Scholarship in Alexandria, in which she convincingly demonstrated the deep impact the Alexandrian Homeric commentary had on the Jewish-Hellenistic commentators.
+This is the first study to make comprehensive and systematic use of the A scholium, which preserves the Alexandrian commentaries, for comparison with Hellenistic biblical commentaries, and accordingly it laid the foundation for the present study.